UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

  - This is a little tricky: ``ind`` will be the amount that this element should be indented already.
 It will be from zero (an empty string) to a lot of spaces, depending on how deep it is in the tree.

-The amount of indentation should be set by the class attribute: ``indent``
+The amount of each level of indentation should be set by the class attribute: ``indent``

 NOTE: don't worry too much about indentation at this stage -- the primary goal is to get proper, compliant html. i.e. the opening and closing tags rendered correctly.
 Worry about cleaning up the indentation once you've got that working.